Question Answering as Programming for Solving Time-Sensitive Questions: Method

-\nbf{Extract.} Given the $i_{th}$ segment of a document as context $C_i$, we prompt LLMs to extract information related to the question.
-Each item of the extracted information $EI_{i}=\left\{\left(s^{i}_{j}, r^{i}_{j}, o^{i}_{j}, t^{i}_{j}\right)\right\}_{j=1}^{N}$ is also represented as a python dict similar to the \inlineCode{query} and stored in a predefined python list \inlineCode{information}, so as to gather relevant information that appears in different parts of the long document.
+\nbf{Extract.} Given a text segment from the document either generated by LLMs or retrieved from Wikipedia as context $C_i$, we prompt LLMs to extract information related to the question as illustrated in the middle of \cref{fig:method main figure}.
+Each item of the extracted information $EI_{i}=\left\{\left(s^{i}_{j}, r^{i}_{j}, o^{i}_{j}, t^{i}_{j}\right)\right\}_{j=1}^{N}$ is also represented as a python dictionary similar to the \inlineCode{query} and stored in a predefined python list \inlineCode{information}, so as to comprehensively gather relevant information that appears in different parts of a long document.